sjentsch/lsjDocs/Ch11/Ch11_tTest_09.rst

 |continuous| as the dependent variable. and ``group`` as the grouping variable
 |nominal|, and then under the options for ``Tests`` check the option for
 ``Mann-Whitney U``, we will get results showing that U = 3 (i.e., the same number of check marks as shown above), and a *p*-value = 0.05556.
+Counting up the tick marks this time we get a test statistic of $W = 7$.
+As before, if our test is two-sided, then we reject the null hypothesis when W is very large or very small.

 One sample Wilcoxon test
 ~~~~~~~~~~~~~~~~~~~~~~~~

 What about the **one sample Wilcoxon test** (or equivalently, the paired
 samples Wilcoxon test)?
-Suppose I’m interested in finding out whether taking a
+Suppose I am interested in finding out whether taking a
 statistics class has any effect on the happiness of students.
 The |happiness|_
 data set contains the happiness of each student ``before`` taking the class
 |ordinal| and ``after`` taking the class |ordinal|.
 The ``change`` score is the
 difference between the two.
-Just like we saw with the *t*-test, there’s no
+Just like we saw with the *t*-test, there is no
 fundamental difference between doing a paired-samples test using ``before`` and
 ``after``, versus doing a one-sample test using the ``change`` scores.
 As
 before, the simplest way to think about the test is to construct a tabulation.